stellar/go/services/horizon/internal/expingest/TESTING.md

   * `exp_asset_stats` table: less than 1 MB
 * A new flags needs be added so Horizon can ingest state from history archives:
   * `HISTORY_ARCHIVE_URLS="archive1,archive2,archive3"` (for public network you can use one of SDF's archives, ex. `https://history.stellar.org/prd/core-live/core_live_001`)
-* The `/paths` and `/order_book` endpoints are served from in-memory graph so are only available on ingesting instances.
-You some of the instances in your cluser are not ingesting you can configure the proxy server to route these endpoints to ingesting instances.
+* Horizon serves the endpoints `/paths` and `/order_book` from an in-memory graph, which is only available on ingesting instances.
+If some of the instances in your cluster are not ingesting, you can configure the proxy server to route those endpoints to the ingesting instances.

 ## Known issues